CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-mahti.md

-For hybrid applications, one should use `OMP_PLACES` and `OMP_PROC_BIND` OpenMP runtime environment variables for obtaining optimum placemenet of OpenMP threads.
+For hybrid applications, one should use `OMP_PLACES` and `OMP_PROC_BIND` OpenMP runtime environment variables for obtaining optimum placement of OpenMP threads.
 As an example, in order to run one MPI tasks per NUMA domain and one OpenMP thread per L3cache one can set